Peter Dowd: Early life and education

 Peter Dowd was born on 20 June 1957 in Bootle in a large working-class family with a long history of activism in the Labour Party.
 His great-uncles, Simon and Peter Mahon, served as Labour MPs.
 Dowd went to local primary and secondary schools and college, before earning an undergraduate degree from Liverpool University, and then a postgraduate degree from Lancaster University.

 Political career

 Dowd was a Merseyside County Councillor from 1981 to 1986 for the Hawthorne ward.
 He became a Sefton Borough councillor in 1991 when he replaced Joe Benton for the Derby ward.

-He was a councillor for Derby from 1991 to 2003, before he moved to St Oswalds ward (covering Netherton and Marion Square).
+He was a councillor for Derby from 1991 to 2003, before he moved to St Oswalds ward (covering Netherton and Marian Square).
 He was also chair of Merseyside Fire Authority in the 1990s.
 Dowd was elected Sefton Labour group leader after the death of Dave Martin, and was leader until 2015.
 He was consequently elected Leader of Sefton Council from 2011 to 2015.